-At the end of the food drive, each department’s total funds and food raised (remember that a $1 donation equals five pounds of food) is calculated then divided by the number of employees in the department.
+At the end of the food drive, each department’s total funds and food raised (remember that a $1 donation equals four pounds of food) is calculated then divided by the number of employees in the department.
 The department with the most pounds per employee wins a pizza party sponsored by the President’s Office.

 To learn more about hunger issues in Oregon, with specific information about the counties, visit the state's page for the food drive.

 2. What are the dates of the food drive?

 The food drive runs each February.
 WOU coordinators will collect funds and food donations on the first working day of March.
 Each department coordinator will be contacted with details about when and how this will happen.

 Each department on campus has a coordinator.
 If you aren’t sure who your coordinator is, email or call one of the campus coordinators who can find that out for you.
 See that list below.

 Talk to your department coordinator to find out if your area is planning any fundraisers or other events.
 You can also sign up for a payroll deduction and meet the Governor’s Challenge, which is a monthly donation of $10 over 10 months or a one-time gift of $120.
 You can also become a sustainer for the Marion-Polk Food Share by signing up for an ongoing monthly donation.
 If you are already a sustainer, you can get credit for your department by filling out this form.